khulnasoft/khulnasoft/doc/admin/observability/opentelemetry.md

 ## Tracing

-Sourcegraph traces are exported in OpenTelemetry format to the bundled OpenTelemetry collector.
+Khulnasoft traces are exported in OpenTelemetry format to the bundled OpenTelemetry collector.
-To learn more about Sourcegraph traces in general, refer to our [tracing documentation](tracing.md).
+To learn more about Khulnasoft traces in general, refer to our [tracing documentation](tracing.md).

 `sourcegraph/opentelemetry-collector` includes the following exporters that support traces: